 Serving as a blueprint for program progression, the RoadMap serves as a guide from entering to exiting the program.
 During the internship, the TEACH Director, two supervisors (logistics & clinical), mentor and principal provide constructive guidance for teaching improvement.

 The Logistics Supervisor assists/guides the candidate in planning, disciplining, increasing learning and delivering basic classroom techniques.
-The Clinical Supervisor provides treatment by actually modeling techniques missing in a candidate’s classroom performance.
+The Clinical Supervisor provides intervention by actually modeling techniques missing in a candidate’s classroom performance.

 Throughout the internship, candidates have the opportunity to build teaching capacity by mastering overarching competencies.